'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 The Kearneys made it around the southwest side of the mountain, which was shielded from the blast.

 "We feel very fortunate to survive and have a clear road," Ty recalled.
-"Other people, of course, had a really ... bad rough time out of it."
+"Other people, of course, had a really ... bad, rough time out of it."

 A body filled with ash